somnathmukherjee81/Fsd.ProjectManager.Api/README.md

 ### Use the batch file to build
 You can also use the batch file `Build.bat` to build and package the project.
 However please note that the project is supposed to run in Kubernetes after the Kubernetes configurations and environment variables from the `K8SConfig` directory are applied.

+### Use the Jenkins Pipeline to build

+Alternatively you can use the Jenkins (http://localhost:8080) pipeline in project `Fsd.ProjectManager.Api` which automatically triggers the build when any change happens on the Git repository.

 ## Class Diagram
 [![Class Diagram of the Project manager Api](./design/Fsd.ProjectManager.Api-Design-Class-Diagram.png)](./design/Fsd.ProjectManager.Api-Design-Class-Diagram.png)